Sodomy law: Malaysia

+The age of consent in Malaysia is 16.
+Punishment for voluntarily committing carnal intercourse against the order of nature shall be up to twenty years imprisonment and whipping, while punishment for committing the same offence but without consent is punished by no less than five years imprisonment and whipping.
+There was a notable case involving Anwar Ibrahim, former Leader of the Opposition and deputy prime minister who was convicted of sodomy crime under Section 377B of the Penal Code.
+However, it is debatable whether or not the sodomy law can be enforced consistently.

+Solomon Islands

+Homosexual activity is illegal in the Solomon Islands and is punishable by law.
+The punishment for engaging in homosexual conduct is up to 14 years imprisonment.

+Uganda

+The Anti-Homosexuality Act, 2023 prescribes up to twenty years in prison for "promotion of homosexuality", life imprisonment for "homosexual acts", and the death penalty for "aggravated homosexuality".
+The latter offence includes "serial offenders", same-sex rape, sex in a position of authority or procured by intimidation, sex with persons older than seventy-five, sex with the disabled and mentally ill, and homosexual acts committed by a person with a previous conviction of homosexuality.
+Further, under its provisions, the promotion (including normalisation) of homosexuality is punishable by imprisonment for up to 20 years and fines.
+This Act came into force in 2023, making Uganda the only Christian-majority country to punish some types of consensual same-sex acts with the death penalty.
+A similar law had been passed in 2013, but was later struck down in 2014 as unconstitutional by the Constitutional Court of Uganda on legal technicalities.

 Zimbabwe

-Zimbabwe's Former President Robert Mugabe has waged a violent campaign against homosexuals, claiming that before colonization, Zimbabweans did not engage in homosexual acts.
+Zimbabwe's former President Robert Mugabe has waged a violent campaign against homosexuals, claiming that before colonization, Zimbabweans did not engage in homosexual acts.
 His first major public condemnation of homosexuality came during the Zimbabwe International Book Fair in August 1995.
 He told the audience that homosexuality:

 In September 1995, Zimbabwe's parliament introduced legislation banning homosexual acts.
 In 1997, a court found Canaan Banana, Mugabe's predecessor and the first President of Zimbabwe, guilty of 11 counts of sodomy and indecent assault.
 Banana's trial proved embarrassing for Mugabe, when Banana's accusers alleged that Mugabe knew about Banana's conduct and had done nothing to stop it.
 Regardless, Banana fled Zimbabwe only to return in 1999 and served one year in prison for his homosexual acts.
 Banana was also stripped of his priesthood.